icodeyou/herecomesthesun/README.md

 ## Running the project

 ### Run from Terminal
-To compile the project, use the command :
+To compile the project, run the following commands :

-`flutter pub run build_runner build --delete-conflicting-outputs` `flutter run`
+`flutter pub run build_runner build --delete-conflicting-outputs`

+`flutter run`

 If you need to specify the device, run the last command with the argument :